AirTags vs SpyTec GL300: The Charging Problem Nobody Talks About

 Our Recommendation

-Start with AirTags.
-Deploy them across your entire fleet for less than the cost of 3 months of SpyTec on the same number of assets.
-If specific assets truly need real-time GPS, add a dedicated tracker to those 2-3 items.
-You will spend less, manage less, and actually know where everything is.
+Get started with AirPinpoint today.
+Deploy AirTags across your entire fleet for less than 3 months of SpyTec on the same number of assets.
+Full fleet visibility, one dashboard, zero charging.
+If 1-2 specific assets truly need real-time GPS for active recovery scenarios, add a dedicated GPS tracker to just those items.

 Our Solution